Sarrasine: Allusions and intertexts

 Sarrasine makes many references and allusions to other sources, often to literature (Lord Byron, Ann Radcliffe, Jean-Jacques Rousseau), music (Gioachino Rossini), religion, and the arts (Girodet's Endymion, Michelangelo).
 The most important allusions are to the figures of beauty in Greek culture: Adonis, Endymion and Pygmalion.
 The intertextuality between Sarrasine and the myth of Pygmalion is a vital one, as it establishes the tragedy of misconception: Sarrasine creates a statue of the "female" La Zambinella, only to discover later that his subject wasn't a real "woman" as Sarrasine—that "a real woman is born from the statue".
 Furthermore, the replication of the statue into marble, and into two separate portraits (Adonis, and Girodet's Endymion) only perpetuates the symbolic notion that Sarrasine is always influenced by an intrinsic gender ambiguity.

 Renditions in other media

-In 2014, Rachel Tapley translated into English Maria Rusana Mulesan's libretto for Richard Beaudoin's opera Sarrasine after Balzac and Scève.

-Sarrasine (opera), an opera pastiche conceived and created by George Petrou and Laurence Dale was premiered on 10 May 2024 at the Göttingen International Handel Festival.
+Sarrasine is an opera pastiche conceived and created by George Petrou and Laurence Dale.
+It was premiered on 10 May 2024 at the Göttingen International Handel Festival.
 The role of Zambinella was created by male soprano Samuel Mariño.